Find out how much my business rates are.

 If you think either your rateable value or rating list entry is incorrect, you can make an appeal asking for it to be changed.
 See the GOV.UK business rates appeals page for more details.

-You do not have to be represented in discussions about rateable value however you may wish to seek advice from a specialist rating adviser.
-Further advice regarding the role of an agent and their governing bodies is available on the Government’s website.
+You do not have to be represented in discussions about rateable value.
+However, you may wish to seek advice from a specialist rating adviser.
+Further advice about the role of an agent and their governing bodies is available on the Government’s website.

 Please be aware that no one can guarantee a reduction in your rateable value.